neo4j-examples/neo4j-movies-template/README.md

 #### Create Endpoint

 The API itself is created using the [Express web framework for Node.js](https://expressjs.com/).
-The API endpoints are documented using swagger and [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) module.
+The API endpoints are documented using Swagger.

 To add a new API endpoint there are 3 steps: